-Live demonstrations of Mobile Health apps, meet cool people in tech and healthcare, hang out in the UW School of Pharmacy space.
-If you're involved in health tech in KW, you don't want to miss this.
-It's free to attend:
+Live demonstrations of Mobile Health apps, meet cool people in tech and healthcare, hosted inside the AppsForHealth conference.
+If you're involved in health tech in Hamilton, KW, or Toronto, you don't want to miss this.

 Read about mHealthDemoCamp1 at MaRS in Toronto: